NVIDIA/sampleQAT/README.md

 This stage involoves

-* Finetuning a RN50 model with quantization nodes and save the final checkpoint.
+* Finetune a RN50 model with quantization nodes and save the final checkpoint.
 * Post process the above RN50 QAT checkpoint by reshaping the weights of final FC layer into a 1x1 conv layer.

 ### Step 2: Export frozen graph of RN50 QAT